-The Sailors’ Series illustrated lectures presents a wide variety of experiences and adventures by individuals with lifelong commitments to sailing, boats, and the sea.
-Each lecture starts at 7 pm in the Cook Memorial Theater with a pre-lecture reception at 6 pm in the Jacobs Family Gallery.
-Below is the past 2017 schedule.
+The Sailors’ Series illustrated lectures present a wide variety of experiences and adventures by individuals with lifelong commitments to sailing, boats, and the sea.

 Supported by Ruth and Hope Atkinson